-Price Analysis is the process of examining and evaluating a proposed price without evaluating its separate cost elements or proposed profit.
+Price Analysis is the process of examining and evaluating a proposed price without evaluating its separate cost elements and proposed profit.
 In the absence of competition, a price analysis must be performed to determine price reasonableness and the file must be properly documented.
-FAR 15.404-3 states that the prime contractor or subcontractor shall conduct appropriate cost or price analyses to establish the reasonableness of proposed subcontract prices and include the results of these analyses in the price proposal.